urvashithakre/seminar-blog/_pages/about.md

 This dataset spans both known and “dark” proteome regions — proteins without known structure or function, enabling ProtGPT2 to generalize across structured and unexplored sequence space.

 ### 4.3 Byte Pair Encoding (BPE) for Tokenization
-Unlike traditional models that treat each amino acid as a separate token, ProtGPT2 uses a Byte Pair Encoding (BPE) tokenizer.
-This allows the model to learn frequent motifs and sub-sequences and compress them into higher-level tokens.
+ProtGPT2 employs a Byte Pair Encoding (BPE) tokeniser, in contrast to conventional models that handle each amino acid as a distinct token.
+This enables the model to compress frequently occurring motifs and sub-sequences into higher-level tokens.
 ProtGPT2’s tokenizer was trained on the Swiss-Prot subset, a high-quality, manually curated collection from UniProt.
 This ensures robust vocabulary learning while minimizing noise from low-confidence sequences.

 Here’s a quick breakdown of the tokenizer setup:
 - Vocabulary size: 50,256 tokens